KseniaJuravel/B.tabaci_salivary_glands/README.md

 **Identification of the genes as genes from the salivary gland using trabscriptomic data**

-Blast against the reads using the NCBI platform and against the predicted genes from the reads wwere not sensitive enough.
+Blast against the reads using the NCBI platform and against the predicted genes from the reads were not sensitive enough.

 Therfore we analysed the obtained reads from the NCBI mapping them against the 13 genes of cathepsin which resulted in: